5ekastanx/Generici-API/README.md

 ## Contact the Author

 The project author, Marselle, is available on [Instagram](https://instagram.com/5ekastan).
 Feel free to reach out to him for feedback, questions, or additional information.

-## License

-This project is distributed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it in accordance with the terms of this license.